Armin1723/task-venture/README.md

 5. Open your web browser and visit http://localhost:3000 to view the application.

-##Live Demo
+## Live Demo

 Explore the live demo of Task-Venture here.

-##Screenshots
+## Screenshots

 Take a look at some screenshots of Task-Venture:

-##Contributing
+## Contributing

 Contributions to Task-Venture are welcome!
 To contribute, please follow these guidelines:

--Fork the repository
+- Fork the repository
--Create your feature branch (git checkout -b feature/your-feature) -Commit your changes (git commit -am 'Add some feature') -Push to the branch (git push origin feature/your-feature) -Open a pull request
+- Create your feature branch (git checkout -b feature/your-feature)
+- Commit your changes (git commit -am 'Add some feature')
+- Push to the branch (git push origin feature/your-feature)
+- Open a pull request